ionic-team/stencil-site/src/docs/components/styling.md

 - Safari
 - Opera

-In browsers which do not support Shadow DOM we fall back to scoped css.
+In browsers which do not support Shadow DOM we fall back to scoped CSS.
 This gives you the style encapsulation that comes along with Shadow DOM but without loading in a huge Shadow DOM polyfill.

-> Confused about what scoped css is?
-Don't worry, we will explain this later in detail.
+> Confused about what scoped CSS is?
+Don't worry, we will [explain this later](#scoped-css) in detail.

 ## Shadow DOM in Stencil